triole/coda/readme.md

 ## Configuration

-All definitions are made in the `conf.toml`.
+All definitions are made in the `conf.toml`, which has to be in the same path as the executable binary.
 This is how a typical entry looks:

 ```toml
 [[ft]]